monicakrystal/foodplanner/README.md

 # /grocery-lists

   - keep track of grocery run lists
+  - can see which recipes are referenced in that list
   - generate list based on recipes chosen

 # /ingredients

-  - I want to keep track or ingredients I like; notes
+  - I want to keep track or ingredients I like; add notes
   - this is so I can find new recipes with ingredients I like
-  - preferences
+  - my preferences
   - ingredients to avoid for search and explore page?

 # /explore

  - when more users or public this is to find new recipes
+ - like pinterest but ONLY recipes

+# /profile
+  (when public not now)
+  - user profile
+  - able to follow
+  - comment? or maybe best just on recipes